Lundbeck-Biometrics/Dopamine-Simulation-Tools/README.md

 Describes the anatomical location of the cell bodies.
 If other area that the two standard areas is given, the DA class issues a warning.
 #### Vmax_pr_neuron
 This is the Michalis menten reuptake Vmax pr neuron in the simulation.

 = 40 nM/s if area = "SNc"

 = 15 nM/s if area = "VTA"

-If other area is chosen these attributes are not set automatically and must be set manually for the class instance.
+If other area than VTA or SNC is chosen these attributes are not set automatically and must be set manually for the class instance.

 #### Gamma_pr_neuron

-= 40 nM/s if area = "SNc"  = 15 nM/s if area = "VTA"If other area is chosen these attributes are not set.
+= 4 nM if area = "SNc"
+= 2 nM/s if area = "VTA"

+If other area than VTA or SNC is chosen these attributes are not set and must be set manually for the class instance.

+The values present the incremental release pr action potentional of a single DA axon WHEN AUTORECEPTORS ARE FULLY BLOCKED.
+Expect that under steady state cell firing the actual release to action potential is half...

+####  Vmax_pr_neuron_soma = 2
+Michaelis Menten Vmax for soamtodendritic compartment.

+#### self.Gamma_pr_neuron_soma = 0.2;
+Incremental release pr actino potential for single neuron.

+#### self.Conc_DA_soma
+This is the somatodendritic DA concentraion and is updated by method 'update'

+#### self.Conc_DA_term
+This is the terminal DA concentraion and is updated by method 'update'

 ## DAsystem class (obsolete)
 Sets up a DA system.
 Import this class using 'from MouseClassV5 import DASimulation'.